patrickbucher/paedubucher.ch/articles.md/four-in-a-row-in-haskell-part-2.md

 ## Creating a Grid

-The function `new_grid` accepts two integer parameters (number of rows and columns) and produces a grid of those dimensions:
+The function `new_grid` accepts two integer parameters (number of rows and columns), and produces a grid of those dimensions:

     new_grid :: Int -> Int -> Grid
     new_grid r c = [new_row c | _ <- [1..r]]